How To Spend A Weekend In Andorra

-Well, my weekend trip to Andorra.
-However, it could be your next destination.
-You see, Andorra is the type of location that tends to go unnoticed when it really shouldn’t.
+Andorra could be your next destination.
+You see, it’s the type of location that tends to go unnoticed when it really shouldn’t.
 When you think about it, the country literally covers any type of travel style.
 Want winter sports?
 Andorra.
 Want shopping?
 Andorra.
 Want hikes?
 Andorra.
 Want a quick weekend trip when in Spain or France?
 Andorra.
 See what I mean.
 I fall into the final category of those examples, the weekend break option.
 Let me walk you through 48 hours in Andorra, and hopefully convince you to check out this gem.

 Adventuring Andorra La Vella

 Andorra La Vella is what you’d recognise as the capital.
 One indicator is the shopping presence.
 There is no other way to put it than a hub for duty-free goods.
 In fact, I was told by a local that this is a real pull factor for many Spanish content creators who’ve relocated as a result.
 So, what types of savings are we talking?
 After spending hours roaming the high-street, known as ‘The Shopping Mile’, the pricing differences between Andorra and Spain became relatively obvious.
 In the best way possible.